joshcarp/servermock/README.md

-# Mirror
+# dmt

-A grpc/http dynamic stub
+Dynamic Mocking Tool

 ## Usage

-1. run a mirror server ./mirror
+1. run a dmt server ./dmt

 2a. use the go API to set a response for a traceID